 - Chicken Broth - Use low sodium to control the salt level.

-- Heavy Cream - You can leave out the cream if necessary, but it really helps to balance out the sauce.
+- Heavy Cream - You can leave out the cream to make dairy free chicken marsala if you prefer.

-- This dish looks impressive but it's super quick and easy to prepare.
-First you'll heat a large skillet over medium-high heat.
+- Heat a large skillet over medium-high heat.
 Add 1 tablespoon of butter and 1 tablespoon of olive oil.
 While the butter melts, season your chicken cutlets with salt and pepper and dredge in flour to lightly coat.

 - Add the chicken to the skillet and cook for around four minutes on each side until it's golden brown and cooked through.
 Then remove from the pan and set aside.
 Tent it with foil to keep warm.
 Do not wipe out the pan!

 - In the same pan melt the remaining tablespoon of butter then add the mushrooms and thyme.
 Cook for around 4-5 minutes until the liquid is cooked off and they begin sizzling.
 Next, add the garlic and cook it for around 30 to 45 seconds, stirring it constantly so it doesn't burn.

 - Add the Marsala wine and the chicken broth and bring it to a simmer.
 Then cook for around 5-6 minutes until it's reduced and slightly thickened.

 - Next, stir in the heavy cream then add the chicken back to the pan and cook for a few more minutes.
 The flour from the chicken will help the sauce finish thickening up.

 One of my favorite sides for chicken marsala is mashed potatoes.
 They're perfect for soaking up the delicious sauce.
 A simple green veggie like sautéed asparagus or green beans is great too to offset some of the richness.